Learn what average total assets are, how to calculate them, and why they matter for financial ratios like ROA and asset turnover.

 Current assets typically include:

-Recording accounts receivable is a core part of accrual accounting that ensures current assets accurately reflect business activity regardless of cash collection timing.
+Recording accounts receivable is a core part of accrual accounting, and doing this correctly ensures current assets actually reflect true business activity.

 Seasonal businesses demonstrate the clearest example of why averaging matters.
 A retail company might end December with minimal inventory after holiday sales, creating artificially high asset turnover ratios if calculated using ending balances.
 Average total assets smooth this distortion, providing a more representative view of capital efficiency.